YetiHe/YetiHe.github.io/_pages/about.md

   - /about.html
 ---

-I'm a master student in the Biomedical Engineering department from [Johns Hopkins University](https://www.jhu.edu/), Baltimore, United States.
-I was co-advised by Dr.Ji Yi in laser scanning microscopy and Dr.Yu Sun in generative models.
-Before that, I was an undergraduate in the Biomedical Engineering department from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/), Shenzhen, China, advised by Dr.Jianbo Tang in ultrasound speckle decorrelation-based velocimetry and dynamic light scattering-optical coherence tomography.
+I'm a Master student in the Department of Biomedical Engineering at [Johns Hopkins University](https://www.jhu.edu/), Baltimore, United States.
+I am co-advised by Dr.Ji Yi in high throughput laser scanning system and synthetic aperture microscopy, and Dr.Yu Sun in probabilistic generative models and implicit neural representation.

+Before that, I was an undergraduate in the Department of Biomedical Engineering at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/), Shenzhen, China, advised by Dr.Jianbo Tang in ultrasound speckle decorrelation-based velocimetry and dynamic light scattering-optical coherence tomography.

-Currently, I am focused on integration of advanced computation and imaging pipeline.
-Meanwhile, I am actively seeking for 2026 Fall PhD positions.
+Currently, I am focused on the integration of advanced computation and imaging pipelines.
+Meanwhile, I am actively seeking 2026 Fall PhD positions.

-My research interest includes optical imaging, computational imaging, and ultrasound imaging.
+My research interests include optical imaging, computational imaging, and ultrasound imaging.